edgararturocastrejon/managing-ad-accounts/README.md

 <img src="https://i.imgur.com/pU5A58S.png" alt="Microsoft Active Directory Logo"/>
 </p>

-<h1>Enabling and Unlocking Accounts and Restting Passwords</h1>
+<h1>Enabling and Unlocking Accounts and Resetting Passwords</h1>
-In this tutorial, we are dealing with account lockouts, observing logs, enabling and disabling accounts in Microsoft active directory. <br />
+In this tutorial, we are dealing with account lockouts, observing logs, enabling and disabling accounts in Microsoft Active Directory. <br />

 <h2>Environments and Technologies Used</h2>